K-theoretic classification of inductive limit actions of fusion categories on AF-algebras: Examples

 \subsection{Computing the invariant in practice}

 \mbox{}

 In this section, we will explain how to use enriched Bratteli diagrams (Definition \ref{defn:EBD}) to calculate the invariant $\widehat{F}$.
-Recall that an (unenriched) Bratteli diagram is simply a Bratteli diagram enriched over $\Hilb$, i.e. a sequence of finitely semisimple categories
+First note that an (unenriched) Bratteli diagram can be thought of as a Bratteli diagram enriched over $\Hilb$, i.e. a sequence of finitely semisimple categories

 where $\cN_n$ is a finitely semisimple $\rm C^*$-category, $J_n:\cN_n\to \cN_{n+1}$ is a $*$-functor and $y_n\in\cN_n$ is a generating object such that $J_n(y_n)\cong y_{n+1}$.

 This is not the usual description of a (connected) Bratteli diagram so we will briefly record the translation: \begin{itemize} \item For each $n\in \bbZ_{\ge 0}$ set $V_{n}$ to be a set of representatives of isomorphism classes of simple objects in $\cN_{n},$ \item There are $k$ edges with source $v\in V_{n}$ and target $w\in V_{n+1}$, $k=\dim(\cN_{n+1}(w\to J_n(v))),$ \item For each $n$, define the weight function $l:V_{n}\rightarrow \bbN$ by $l(v)=\dim(\cN_{n}(v\to y_{n}))$. \end{itemize} The above recovers the usual definition of a (connected) Bratteli diagram.
 A Bratteli diagram without a weight function $l$ is called an \textit{unweighted} Bratteli diagram, which we denote as $(\cN_n,J_n)_n$.
 From this data, one can still compute the ordered $K$-group $K_{0}((\cN_{n}, J_{n})_n)$, but without the weight function we lack a distinguished choice of order unit.